Clement Neff III

 Clement Neff III and Susannah Abbey were married 1757 in Stonington, New London Co., Colony of Connecticut.

-Clement Neff III and Susannah (Abbey) Neff had two children:
+Clement Neff III and Susannah (Abbey) Neff had three children:

 Susannah (Abbey) Neff died about 1774 in Hampton, Windham Co., Colony of Connecticut, at about age 41.